mq-cah/ANZPHN/_pages/network.md

 : **Contact** <katie.barclay@adelaide.edu.au>

 **Dr Joel Barnes, Postdoctoral Research Fellow**<br />
-: Joel Barnes is a Postdoctoral Research Fellow at [the Institute for Advanced Studies in the Humanities](https://iash.uq.edu.au/) at the University of Queensland, working on the international [Science and Religion: Exploring the Spectrum Project](https://sciencereligionspectrum.org/).
-In 2018–20 they were Research Associate in the [Australian Centre for Public History](https://www.uts.edu.au/research-and-teaching/our-research/australian-centre-public-history) at UTS, where they were one of the organisers of the Centre's public history activities such as the popular Public History Hour, which ran for much of 2020.
-With Dr Chelsea Barnett, they co-organise *Historians at the Movies Australia*.
+: Joel Barnes is a Postdoctoral Research Fellow at [the Institute for Advanced Studies in the Humanities](https://iash.uq.edu.au/) at the University of Queensland ,working on the international [Science and Religion: Exploring the Spectrum Project](https://scienceandbeliefinsociety.org/) run by the International Research Network for the Study of Science and Belief in Society .
+In 2018–20 he was Research Associate in the [Australian Centre for Public History](https://www.uts.edu.au/research-and-teaching/our-research/australian-centre-public-history) at UTS, where he was one of the organisers of the Centre's public history activities such as the popular Public History Hour, which ran for much of 2020.
+With Dr Chelsea Barnett, he co-organises *Historians at the Movies Australia*.
 : **Contact** <joel.barnes@uq.edu.au>

 **Dr Tully Barnett**<br />